3DBull/VisuWeigh/docs/development.md

 Not only is the interface convenient for showcasing the project, but it's also useful for testing models and visualising data locally for iterative development.

-The web app was built in two with the following two main components:
+The web app was built in two phases with the following two main components:

 1. The Prediction Page was built to showcase the model and to retrieve extra data from users.
 2. The Data Page was built to allow users to interact with the models and data.